pfsense/docs/source/install/upgrade-guide.rst

 For those using the glxsb crypto accelerator in the ALIX and other systems with Geode CPUs, only AES 128 bit is supported by those cards.
 Any key length > 128 bit has never worked, and shouldn't be configured.
-There appear to be some circumstances where AES on “auto” with racoon preferred 128 bit where strongswan prefers the strongest-available and is choosing 256 bit, which glxsb breaks.
+There appear to be some circumstances where AES on "auto" with racoon preferred 128 bit where strongswan prefers the strongest-available and is choosing 256 bit, which glxsb breaks.
 Input validation in 2.2.1 prevents such invalid configurations when adding configurations or